Lab Use Policy

 - Technical support requests are to be emailed to email@example.com.
-Requests will be reviewed and addressed by Instructional Technology according to priority.
+Requests will be reviewed and addressed by Academic Technology according to priority.

-- Students are not permitted to install or remove software without expressed written consent from Instructional Technology.
+- Students are not permitted to install or remove software without expressed written consent from Academic Technology.

 - Personal headphones and flash media drives are permitted.
 Rowan University open computer labs do not support floppy or Zip disks.